marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 * [VS] Fix the need for config changes to compile
 ** [JS] Show where the player died?
 ** [JS] Show who killed the player? [mob name]
+** [JS] if you tab or pause while dying, it will register as another death.

 Known bugs:
   highstock.js:58 Error: <path> attribute d: Expected number, "M L L L L L L L L".